 This was just a brief outline of the learning we did and the fun we had in Canberra.

 To assist families in meeting the cost of this very worthwhile excursion the Australian Government contributed funding of $310.00 per student under the Parliament and Civics Education Rebate program.
 The students of the Merredin College Canberra Tour 2019 would like to express their appreciation of this funding.
+We are also grateful to Collgar Community Fund for providing special assistance to an at risk student who would not have been able to attend this excursion without their support.
 Plans for the 2020 tour are well underway and this year’s Year 8 students are very excited and hoping to gain a place on the tour.